Pylons/venusian/docs/index.rst

    scanner.scan(theapp, ignore=['theapp.package.MyClass'])

-Here's an example of how we might use the ``ignore`` argument to ``scan`` to ignore any module, package, or global object that has a name which begins with the string ``test``:
+Here's an example of how we might use the ``ignore`` argument to ``scan`` to ignore any module, package, or global object that has a name which ends with the string ``tests``:

 .. code-block:: python
    :linenos: